Blackjack Payouts: Why 3:2 vs 6:5 Changes Everything (2026)

 What it means for your funds

 What the house edges indicate is that, in a 3:2 blackjack game, the casino is expected to keep 0.411% out of your total wagered funds.
 If you bet a total of €100, the casino will (theoretically) profit by €0.411.
+With 6:5 payout rules, the operator will expectedly keep €1.77 from the same sum.

 How do 6:5 rules influence the house edge?